Animal Rescue Theatre

 They likely do not know that is the situation.

 Almost no shelter or rescue is funded or staffed well enough to do thorough, ongoing rescue-partner vetting.
-Due diligence likely usually happens, at the onset of the relationship, but it is not hard to create online evidence showing what you want people to see.
+Due diligence likely usually happens, at the onset of a relationship, but it is not hard to create online evidence showing what you want people to see.

 And it is doubtful many (or any) shelters or rescues have resources for continued follow up once a partner is approved.
 This is another CON from the “too many rescues” notion at the top of this article.